ilcato/homebridge-fibaro-home-center/README.md

 + How to get API response for device.
 Open in browser: http://FIBARO-IP/api/devices/ID (replace FIBARO-IP with your Home Center IP and ID with device ID) and login.
 ### Exclude devices
 + If You want to exclude one or more devices: use a specific user (not an admin one) and grant access to only the needed devices or rename the device you want to exclude with an initial _ character.
 Warning: If you exclude the device, adding it again will require reconfiguration (assignment to a room, automations, etc.).
-### Important
+### Important - Add room name to device name
-+ Use different device names within the same room in Home Center.
++ Use different device names within the same room.
+### Adding scenes as momentary switches
++ Any scenes with a name that start with _ will be added to HomeKit as a momentary switch with the same name without the _.
+### Switch accessories mapped on Home Center global variables
++ It is possible to create Switch accessories on HomeKit with a toggle behaviour by:
+  + creating global variables (one for each switch) with 2 possible values: "true" and "false"
+  + configuring a new parameter ("switchglobalvariables") in config.json that contains a comma separated list of the variable names you defined.
++ You can use these variable to trigger Home Center scenes.
++ Known issue: you need to configure homebridge in config.json with a user with superuser privileges because normal users cannot set global variable from the outside of Home Center.
+### Fibaro Security System configuration for HomeKit

 # Latest release notes